Community Resources>

 e-mail: cywc@recorder.ca

 The United Counties of Leeds and Grenville provides emergency housing for the area.
 When a vulnerable individual is identified, supporting organizations are contacted and staff from these organizations make contact with the individual to explain and offer available resources.
-Participation in these program is completely voluntary.
+Participation in these programs is completely voluntary.

 There are a number of programs funded through Community Homelessness Prevention Initiative in Leeds and Grenville that are spread across the housing continuum.

 Five short-term emergency shelters are available in Brockville and Prescott.
-For information please call 613-342-3840 or toll free 1-800-267-8146 extension 2129.
+For information please call 613-342-3840 or toll free 1-800-267-8146 extension 2119.

 Two emergency youth shelters (one in Kemptville and one in Prescott) are managed by Connect Youth.